 What is a red team in cyber security?

-A red team is typically independent of the company (target) and hired to covertly test its defences.
-The team consists of skilled ethical hackers whose objective is to identify and safely exploit vulnerabilities in the target’s cybersecurity or physical perimeters.
+A red team in cyber security is typically independent of the company (target) and hired to covertly test its defences.
+The team consists of skilled ethical hackers whose objective is to identify and safely exploit vulnerabilities in the target’s cyber security or physical perimeters.

 By mimicking sophisticated real-world threats, the exercise is highly realistic.
 A red team deploys bleeding edge hacking tools and techniques designed to infiltrate systems and premises.
 This could extend to writing their own malware and devising new methodologies, just as malicious hackers do.